-Frank Lloyd Wright's original drawings included a site plan with a proposed future wing.
-Unfortunately, Wright passed away during construction of the primary house and the future wing was never built.
-The drawing does, however, indicate an understanding that the modest house would benefit from an addition, and provides a provisional location and form for the expansion.
-Starting with Wright's 'future wing' sketch, our philosophy was to create an addition that is consistent with the design logic and distinctive characteristics of the Olfelt House, and takes a position of deference to the original structure.
-As Wright's 'future wing' is non-compliant with building setback requirements, we have adjusted the location to meet zoning code and to take advantage of the existing topography.
-The wooded hillside ensures that the addition is low profile and generally screened from view, and that the iconic perspective of the original house remains intact.
-The addition is primarily a master suite, with a buried, conditioned garage below.
-ADA access is provided from the garage to both the original house and the new master suite. [restoration + new construction]
+Frank Lloyd Wright's original drawings for the house included a site plan with a proposed future wing.
+While it was never built, the plan anticipates the need for additional space for the modest house and provides a provisional location and form for the expansion.
+Starting with Wright's 'future wing' sketch, our approach was to create an addition consistent with the design logic, materials, geometry, and distinctive characteristics of the Olfelt House.
+The new wing takes a position of deference to the original structure and Wright's dramatic roof continues to be the center of focus.
+As Wright's 'future wing' is non-compliant with building setback requirements, we adjusted the location to meet zoning code and to take advantage of the existing topography.
+The wooded hillside ensures that the addition is low profile and screened from view, and the iconic perspective of the original house remains intact.
+The addition is a master suite, with a buried, conditioned garage below.
+ADA access is provided from the garage to both the original house and the new master suite.